-Although Milton Keynes Libraries makes every effort to prevent access to inappropriate material, it cannot have complete control over the information on the Internet.
-As with other sources, such as television and videos, some sites will be unsuitable for children and young people.
+Milton Keynes Libraries makes every effort to prevent access to inappropriate material.
+Despite doing our best, we cannot have complete control over the information on the Internet.
+This is the same as with other sources like television and videos and some sites will be unsuitable for children and young people.

-Children and young people under the age of 16 are allowed access to the computers provided that, on their behalf, a parent or legal guardian has signed a Milton Keynes Libraries Internet Consent Form in the presence of library staff.
+Children and young people under the age of 16 are allowed access to the computers with consent.
+A parent or legal guardian should sign a Milton Keynes Libraries Internet consent form in the presence of library staff.

 If your child is not yet a member, find out more about joining the library.

 Staying Safe: Please remind your child to be wary of strangers online.
 They should never reveal personal information either by email, messaging or chat rooms.
 Advice is available at: